How to Fix Folder with Question Mark on Mac without CD?

 4. When it's launched, select your startup disk and click "Search for Lost Data."

-Scan Mac internal hard drive for data
+Scan Mac hard drive for data

 5. Preview the found files.